 Here is how to make this Instant Pot chili in the easiest and quickest way.

-- Set the Instant Pot to the sauté function.
-Dice the onion and pepper.
+STEP 1: Set the Instant Pot to the sauté function.
+Dice the onion and bell pepper.
 Add oil, onion, pepper, and beef to the pot and sauté for about 8 minutes.
 You want to sauté everything until the beef browns.
 When there are about 2 minutes left, add the minced garlic.
 Time Saver: while the beef is browning, prep the beans, tomatoes, corn, and spices.

 When ready to serve, toast tortilla chips and cheese for dipping into the chili.
 Serve chili with shredded cheddar or Monterey Jack cheese, chopped green onions, jalapeños, and sour cream.